alex-bellon/wikipedia/README.md

 - [Beale ciphers](https://en.wikipedia.org/wiki/Beale_ciphers) - a set of three ciphertexts, one of which allegedly states the location of a buried treasure of gold, silver and jewels estimated to be worth over US$43 million as of January 2018.
 - [Blowfish (cipher)](https://en.wikipedia.org/wiki/Blowfish_(cipher)) - a symmetric-key block cipher, designed in 1993 by Bruce Schneier and included in many cipher suites and encryption products.
 - [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) - aim to increase the diffusion per round while achieving the same or slightly better performance.
+- [Chaffing and winnowing](https://en.wikipedia.org/wiki/Chaffing_and_winnowing) - a cryptographic technique to achieve confidentiality without using encryption when sending data over an insecure channel.
 - [Chaocipher](https://en.wikipedia.org/wiki/Chaocipher) - a cipher method invented by John Francis Byrne in 1918 and described in his 1953 autobiographical Silent Years.
 He believed Chaocipher was simple, yet unbreakable.
 Byrne stated that the machine he used to encipher his messages could be fitted into a cigar box.
 He offered cash rewards for anyone who could solve it.
 - [Commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme) - a cryptographic primitive that allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
 Commitment schemes are designed so that a party cannot change the value or statement after they have committed to it: that is, commitment schemes are binding.
 - [Coppersmith's attack](https://en.wikipedia.org/wiki/Coppersmith%27s_attack) - a class of cryptographic attacks on the public-key cryptosystem RSA based on the Coppersmith method.